|

 decade previously.

-In 2005 I extended the Zeus philosophy to a pre-amp /
+2005 - I extended the Zeus philosophy to a pre-amp /

 line driver and prototyped both mosfet and tube single ended versions